wagtail-nest/wagtail-personalisation/README.rst

 Instructions
 ------------
-Wagtail Personalisation requires Wagtail 1.10 and Django 1.11.
+Wagtail Personalisation requires Wagtail 1.9 or 1.10 and Django 1.9, 1.10 or 1.11.

 To install the package with pip::